MMGameslogo MMGames

 }

-Create a program that displays the corresponding month of the lunar calendar when a month is entered.
+Write a program that displays the corresponding lunar month when a month is entered.

-Also, display a message when a non-existent month is entered.
+Also, display a message if a non-existent month is entered.

 Solution 1-1